ddrogers/University-Data-Collection-With-Python/README.md

 Each Python script allows a user to collect information on Faculty members of the College of Engineering for a selected department.
 When implemented, each script opens a Chrome browser, giving a user the chance to view the information collection process in real-time.

+## Start
+To run code, download all files to desired directory, then from terminal, run the main.py script.

 ## Script Name Metrics:
 - ce_be : College of Engineering - Biomedical Engineering Department
 - ce_cee: College of Engineering - Civil and Environmental Engineering Department